Categories: China

 Along the main street, you’ll find stalls with wares ranging from toys to frozen food and grilled meat.
 There’s also plenty of steamboat and barbecue restaurants offering satisfying hot meals.

-Tip: The tour was a good experience for us, but if you’re thinking of booking one too, be sure use a reliable agency, and check your itinerary to see what’s included, and what’s not!
+Tip: The tour was a good experience for us, but if you’re thinking of booking one too, be sure to use a reliable agency, and check your itinerary to see what’s included, and what’s not!

-7. Go beyond the wall at the Ten Mile Art Corridor
+7. Ten Mile Art Corridor

 The snowy trees and pale landscape at the Ten Mile Art Corridor were a dead ringer for the woods outside the iconic wall in Game of Thrones.